Skip to Content

 For example, in 1988, the FDA implemented the “Fast Track” program.
 In 1992, it created an accelerated approval process to allow drugs to move forward with data from as early as the clinical trial level — specifically for drugs needed to treat life-threatening and severe illnesses.

-Top FDA Approved Drugs and Related Lawsuits
+Top FDA-Approved Drugs and Related Lawsuits

 At }, we have handled many cases in which our clients were harmed by FDA approved drugs, including the following: